 A simple guide on how to caramelize onions at home with wine, beer or balsamic vinegar.
 Honey is totally optional but it adds a nice sweetness I love.

 Can you even believe it’s almost Christmas time?
 I feel so unprepared I am looking for a legal way to push it back a few months.
 Instead of making my Italian wedding cookies and Tiramisu, I am baking pizza and perfecting the art of caramelized onions.

-You can caramelize your onion in a little bit of olive oil or butter, whatever rocks your taste buds but olive oil is better!
+You can caramelize your onion in a little bit of olive oil or plant butter, whatever rocks your taste buds but olive oil is better!